 The list goes on…

-And without enough protein in your diet then your body is going to crave more protein!
+And without enough protein in your diet, your body will crave more protein!

 Why you don’t have enough protein in your diet

-The most common reason you do not have enough protein in your diet is because you are eating too many carbs and sweets.
+The most common reason people do not have enough protein in their diet is that they eat too many carbohydrates and sweets.

 Carbs and sweets give us a quick energy boost but do not have many nutrients.

-We typically eat carbs from sugary foods like donuts, cakes etc… as well as from starchy carbohydrates such as breads, pastas, rice etc.
+We typically eat carbohydrates from sugary foods like donuts, cakes, etc.… as well as starchy carbohydrates such as bread, pasta, and rice.

-The problem with eating too many carbs is that they are broken down into sugar very quickly within the body.
-This then raises blood sugars levels, causing an insulin spike to balance it out again!
+The problem with eating too many carbohydrates is that they are broken down into sugar very quickly within the body.
+This raises blood sugar levels, causing an insulin spike to balance them out again!

-This process of breaking your carb-meal down immediately can cause weight gain over time.
-Because you aren’t getting the full nutritional benefits from those meal choices.
+This process of breaking down your carb meal immediately can cause weight gain over time because you aren’t getting the full nutritional benefits from those meal choices.

-Remember, your body needs protein and if you’re missing it your body is going to suffer!
+Remember, your body needs protein, and if you miss it, it will suffer!

 3 – Vegan or Vegetarian

-It’s one thing to lack protein because you are eating too many sweets.
+It’s one thing to lack protein because you eat too many sweets.

-But another common reason people crave protein is because they are following certain rules improperly.
+Another common reason people crave protein is that they follow specific rules improperly.

 For example, let’s talk about being a vegetarian.